github/site-policy/Policies/github-terms-of-service.md

 - "Account"
 - “User Account”
-- “Organizations”.</TD>
+- “Organizations”</TD>
     <TD VALIGN="TOP">
         <details><summary open="false">:collapsible:</summary><BR>
+&dagger;
+- An "Account" represents your legal relationship with GitHub.
+- “Organizations” are shared workspaces that may be associated with:
+  - a single entity *OR*
+  - one or more Users

+  where multiple Users can collaborate across many projects at once.
-&dagger; An "Account" represents your legal relationship with GitHub.
-A “User Account” represents an individual User’s authorization to log in to and use the Service and serves as a User’s identity on GitHub.
-“Organizations” are shared workspaces that may be associated with a single entity or with one or more Users where multiple Users can collaborate across many projects at once.
-A User Account can be a member of any number of Organizations.
+- A “User Account” represents an individual User’s authorization to log into and use the Service.
+It serves as a User’s identity on GitHub and can be a member of any number of Organizations.
       </details>
     </TD>
   </TR>